melezhik/swat/swat-advocacy.md

 to verify web content.
 It is very similar to that when one just "grep" a text and match it against some patterns.
 That is it.
 No dom, xpath or xml/json parsing.
-The reason for such a naive approach is that _initially_ swat was born as smoke testing tool, where checking http status codes and probably some single line text matching was enough for the scope of tes tasks were actual for that moment.
+The reason for such a naive approach is that _initially_ swat was born as smoke testing tool, where checking http status codes and probably some single line text matching was enough for the scope of the tasks were actual for that moment.

 Well time passed and it became clear that sometimes checking http codes and grepping web pages content is not enough.
 Consider REST/JSON application as very common situation.
-That is why I decided to add possibility to extend swat parser possibilites and called it [response processors](https://github.com/melezhik/swat#process-http-responses) - a custom perl code to add some intermediate parsing logic, for example to parse JSON/XML data and convert it into something else proper for further testing.
+That is why I decided to add possibility to extend swat parser possibilities and called it [response processors](https://github.com/melezhik/swat#process-http-responses) - a custom perl code to add some intermediate parsing logic, for example to parse JSON/XML data and convert it into something else proper for further testing.
 Details could be found at swat documentation.